-Step 3: Thoughts
+Step 3: Permissive Thoughts

 A core tenet of the cognitive behavioral approach is that people's emotional and behavioral reactions to an event are driven by their appraisals of that situation ("what you think affects the way you feel").
-It is important to help clients notice and identify their automatic thoughts, interpretations, and predictions.
-Any automatic images or memories that clients experience can also be probed for meaning:
+It is important to help clients notice and identify their automatic thoughts and interpretations.
+Automatic images or memories that clients experience can also be probed for meaning: